arghyaiitb/assignment_9/AWS_PHASE1_CPU_SETUP.md

 ---

-**Remember**: The entire Phase 1 takes just 1 hour with c5a.4xlarge.
+**Remember**: The entire Phase 1 takes 2.5 hours with c6i.2xlarge.
 Don't waste 5 hours with a slow instance!